-If you love cooking, check out the Lucknam Park Cookery School at a magnificent country house hotel near Bath, or these cookery and wine courses exclusively for single travellers, including a weekend under the tuition of a Michelin-starred chef in Provence.
+If you love cooking, check out the Lucknam Park Cookery School at a magnificent country house hotel near Bath.
+Or music-lovers can treat themselves to a cultured escape with escorted trips from Kirker Holidays around Europe.

 Long haul holidays in February for solo travellers

 Whether you’re looking for adventure or simply to escape somewhere exotic, February is a great month for a singles holiday.
 For maximum sunshine and minimum cost, consider Egypt.
 On The Go has a great selection of tours in Egypt, some with no compulsory single supplement.
 You can do all the major sights, relax on a Nile cruise and there’s also the option of time on the beach.

 Early February sees the colourful Colombo Festival in Sri Lanka.
 This popular 8-day tour includes a chance to witness whip crackers, torch bearers, dancers and decorated elephants parading through the streets of the capital.

 Burma might also be on your wishlist too.
 February is the end of the driest season before the real heat of summer starts, so it’s easier to get around this fascinating country.
 Travelling independently here can be tricky so these guided tours from Insider Journeys are a great choice, with single travellers making up around a third of the group.
 The Burma Revealed itinerary lets you discover the cities of Yangon and Mandalay, as well as the endless temples of Bagan and Inle Lake’s famous stilt fishermen.